<< RETURN TO ABOUT US PAGE

 SECTION 1.
 Membership Defined

-An individual is eligible to be an Active Member if he or she covers religion and is primarily engaged in the gathering, reporting, writing, editing, photographing, producing or illustrating of news for dissemination by regularly published, general circulation newspapers, magazines, and newsletters, as well as radio and television stations and networks, online media, books, news services and other media available to the general public.
-Active members also include full-time faculty, or students who are at an accredited college, university, or other school and have an interest in religion reporting or in learning about media coverage of religion.
-Active Members shall not engage in lobbying or public relations work relating to religion, religious issues or on behalf of religious leaders.
-Active members shall have voting privileges at RNA membership meetings.
+An individual is eligible to be a Full Member if he or she covers religion and is primarily engaged in the gathering, reporting, writing, editing, photographing, producing or illustrating of news for dissemination by regularly published, general circulation newspapers, magazines, and newsletters, as well as radio and television stations and networks, online media, books, news services and other media available to the general public.
+Full members also include full-time faculty, or students who are at an accredited college, university, or other school and have an interest in religion reporting or in learning about media coverage of religion.
+Full Members shall not engage in lobbying or public relations work relating to religion, religious issues or on behalf of religious leaders.
+Full members shall have voting privileges at RNA membership meetings.

 ITEM B. Associate

-An individual is eligible to be an Associate Member if he or she does not meet the qualifications for active membership.
-Associate members may not vote in RNA membership votes.
+An individual is eligible to be an Associate Member if he or she does not meet the qualifications for Full membership.
+Associate Members may not vote in RNA membership votes.

 SECTION 2.
 Voting

-Only active members, who are not more than one month in arrears in dues shall be eligible to vote on Board active member vacancies or on other membership decisions.
+Only Full Members, who are not more than one month in arrears in dues shall be eligible to vote on Board Full Member vacancies or on other membership decisions.